cpmech/rcomps/README.md

 **Composite**

+* `RcCenterPage` -- position something at the center of the page, horizontally and vertically
 * `RcDualMenuHoriz` -- presents two sets of horizontal menus (left and right)
 * `RcFlexTable` -- shows a (long) table while being flexible for narrow and wide screens
 * `RcInputDate` -- implements a (powerful) input box for dates (with translation)